 Junction Night Market

 Toronto’s Junction neighbourhood has its very own summer night market celebrating the local community.
-This year’s event is happening on July 22 from 7 to 11 p.m. at Pacific Avenue, just north Dundas Street West.
-You can buy food, beer and cider for just $5 a pop and all the proceeds go to help members of the community access fresh and healthy food through local food programs.
+This year’s event is happening at Pacific Avenue, just north Dundas Street West.
+You can buy food, beer and cider for around $5 a pop and all the proceeds go to help members of the community access fresh and healthy food through local food programs.
 This is a laid-back, family-friendly summer event and a great way to get to know a new neighbourhood if you don’t spend much time in the Junction.
+Dates for 2019 TBD.

 Toronto Waterfront Night Market

 Another highly anticipated summer event in the city, the Toronto Waterfront Night Market , will be happening August 9-11, 2019 and while details might be scarce at this point, the festival promises a big announcement about this year’s market.
 Keep an eye on the website (or join the mailing list) to get the details as soon as they’re available.
 No matter what changes the market is planning, you can expect a plethora of unique and exciting street food, live entertainment, vendors and performances over the three-night event.